Demo Link to heading

 drawer(board) {

-// Custom rendering logic for the game pieces and board
+// Custom rendering logic for the game pieces, board, and input box

 }